-[98] The Respondent also relies on Publicover v Canada (Attorney General), 2023 FC 659 [Publicover] at paragraph 47, in which this Court held that it was reasonable for the Minister to have made a discretionary decision declining to confer additional benefits upon a fishing licence holder that were not supported by DFO policy.
+[94] The Respondent also relies on Publicover v Canada (Attorney General), 2023 FC 659 [Publicover] at paragraph 47, in which this Court held that it was reasonable for the Minister to have made a discretionary decision declining to confer additional benefits upon a fishing licence holder that were not supported by DFO policy.
 However, Publicover does not assist the Respondent.
 That decision is factually distinct, in that it involved a decision declining to authorize a transfer of a category of fishing licences that were not transferable under DFO policy.
 More importantly, while Publicover refers to Robinson FC and Boudreau in the context of a particular argument raised by the applicant in that case, the applicant was not advancing an argument that the decision declining to allow transfer of his licence was not Charter-compliant.
 As the Respondent acknowledges in its written submissions, the Court's comments about benefits at paragraph 47 of Publicover were not made in the context of a Doré analysis.

-[99] In conducting the second stage of the Sharma analysis, the Decision states that, even if what the Applicant was seeking did represent a benefit of the law, the Charter was still not engaged, as a decision to deny him the further use of an MSO was not discriminatory.
-The Decision references physically demanding activities associated with commercial fishing and reasons that the distinction to which the Applicant is subject simply reflects the fact that he has a permanent medical condition that renders him incapable of carrying out the inherent physical nature of the bona fide occupational requirements of an inshore commercial licence holder.
+[95] In conducting the second stage of the Sharma analysis, the Decision states that, even if what the Applicant was seeking did represent a benefit of the law, the Charter was still not engaged, as a decision to deny him the further use of an MSO was not discriminatory.
+The Decision references physically demanding activities associated with commercial fishing and reasons that the distinction to which the Applicant is subject simply reflects the fact that he has aged to a point where irreversible physical decline has rendered him incapable of carrying out the physical demanding activities inherently associated with commercial fishing.

-[100] In support of this aspect of the DM's analysis, the Respondent relies on jurisprudence identifying that distinctions based on actual capacities will rarely be discriminatory (see, e.g., Andrews v Law Society of British Columbia, [1989] 1 SCR 143 at 174-75, 1989 CanLII 2 (SCC); Sharma at para 53).
+[96] In support of this aspect of the DM's analysis, the Respondent relies on jurisprudence identifying that distinctions based on actual capacities will rarely be discriminatory (see, e.g., Andrews v Law Society of British Columbia, [1989] 1 SCR 143 at 174-75, 1989 CanLII 2 (SCC); Sharma at para 53).
 The Respondent argues that this principle is particularly applicable in the employment context, where distinctions in treatment frequently reflect actual capacities and needs.
 For example, the SCC has held that limits on how long an employee may be absent from work for health reasons or disability are not discriminatory (McGill University Health Centre (Montréal General Hospital) v Syndicat des employés de l'Hôpital général de Montréal, 2007 SCC 4 [McGill]).
 An employer is entitled to establish bona fide occupational requirements such as measures to ensure the regular attendance of the workforce upon which it relies (McGill at para 18).

-[101] While this principle is jurisprudentially sound, I do not find it applicable to the matter at hand.
-As the Applicant argues, the bona fide occupational requirements analysis advanced by the Respondent (and in the Decision) is a poor fit for the circumstances currently before the Court.
+[97] While this principle is jurisprudentially sound, I do not find it applicable to the matter at hand.
+As the Applicant argues, the bona fide occupational requirements analysis advanced by the Respondent (and implicit in the Decision, although it does not use that language expressly) is a poor fit for the circumstances currently before the Court.
 The whole point of the Applicant's request is that he has actively and successfully prosecuted the fishery authorized by the Licence for many years.
 While his disability prevents him from being physically present on the vessel during its fishing activities, it does not prevent him from getting the job done.
 The requirement to be physically present, or in the alternative obtain authorization to employ an MSO, is strictly a function of policy considerations underlying the applicable regulatory and policy regime.